 Term Meaning Role and Responsibilities Discloser The person reporting Potential Misconduct under this Policy.
-Recipient Those persons who receive a disclosure that qualify for protection, being: The role of the Recipient is to ensure that the information which a Discloser discloses is heard by Senex and that proper follow-up occurs, as well as to ensure the Discloser feels supported and protected.
+Recipient Those persons who receive a disclosure that qualify for protection, being: Company Secretary Enterprise Risk Manager Whistleblower Protection Officer A member of Senex's Executive Committee External Auditor to Senex A representative of the Deloitte Whistleblower Service The role of the Recipient is to ensure that the information which a Discloser discloses is heard by Senex and that proper follow-up occurs, as well as to ensure the Discloser feels supported and protected.
 Recipients will refer the report to the Whistleblower Investigations Officer as soon as possible to oversee Senex's response.
-Whistleblower Investigations Officer (WIO) The Company Secretary or delegate (such as Legal Manager or Assistant Company Secretary).
+Whistleblower Investigations Officer (WIO) The Company Secretary or delegate (such as Assistant Company Secretary).
 If a report made under this Policy is formally investigated, the WIO will carry out or supervise the investigation.
 The WIO will report to the Board any investigation outcomes.
 The WPO and WIO act independently of each other and the responsibilities of these roles do not reside with one person.
-Whistleblower Protection Officer (WPO) Executive General Manager or delegate (such as a Senior HR Manager) The WPO will safeguard the interests of Disclosers reporting under the Policy and will ensure the integrity of the reporting mechanism.
+Whistleblower Protection Officer (WPO) General Manager People & Culture or delegate (such as a People & Culture Manager) The WPO will safeguard the interests of Disclosers reporting under the Policy and will ensure the integrity of the reporting mechanism.
 The WPO acts as the contact point for communication with the Discloser after reporting.
 The WPO will explain confidentiality processes in place to protect the Discloser's confidential identity.